Key Takeaways

 Where the Compliance Burden Falls

 One of the most common questions I get from CTOs: 'Which team owns AI Act compliance?'
-The answer — all of them — is unhelpful.
+The answer, all of them, is unhelpful.
 Here's the actual distribution of compliance burden across a typical organisation:

 The heatmap reveals what the org chart doesn't: engineering carries the heaviest load (risk management systems and conformity testing), but legal owns documentation, and product owns human oversight design.
-HR is more exposed than most organisations expect — the Act's employment provisions affect recruitment AI, performance management tools, and workforce analytics.
+HR is more exposed than most organisations expect: the Act's employment provisions affect recruitment AI, performance management tools, and workforce analytics.
 Marketing's exposure is lower but real: transparency obligations for chatbots, content generation disclosures, and deepfake labelling.

 The coordination challenge is the real compliance risk.
-I've watched organisations where engineering built robust testing frameworks but legal hadn't created the documentation templates to capture the results.
+I've watched organisations where engineering built solid testing frameworks but legal hadn't created the documentation templates to capture the results.
 Or where product designed human oversight mechanisms that HR couldn't operationalise.
 The Act doesn't care which department dropped the ball.
 Non-compliance is non-compliance.
 For the governance structure that coordinates across these functions, see the Governance Playbook.

 The Implementation Clock